pallucs/PTMGPT2/README.md

 <p>Here, we introduce PTMGPT2, a suite of models capable of generating tokens that
 signify modified protein sequences, crucial for identifying PTM sites.
 At the core of this platform is PROTGPT2, an autoregressive transformer model.
-We have adapted PROTGPT2, utilizing it as a pre-trained model, and further fine-tuned it for the spe- cific task of generating classification labels for a given PTM type.
+We have adapted PROTGPT2, utilizing it as a pre-trained model, and further fine-tuned it for the spe cific task of generating classification labels for a given PTM type.
 Uniquely, PTMGPT2 utilizes a decoder-only architecture, which eliminates the need for a task-specific clas- sification head during training.
 Instead, the final layer of the decoder functions as a